 The Graduate Student Experience page contains videos of CNBC graduate students describing what it is like being a part of our programs and living in Pittsburgh.

 CNBC Graduate Training Program.
 This certificate program is open to students pursuing Ph.D.s in CNBC-affiliated departments.
 Participants take a set of core courses in cellular, systems, computational and cognitive neuroscience and engage in various activities fostering cross-campus interaction among individuals interested in the neural mechanisms of cognition.
-Students may apply for membership when applying to a CNBC-affiliated doctoral program or at any time after arrival.
-Apply Online.
+Students may apply for membership upon admission to a CNBC-affiliated doctoral program or at any time after arrival in Pittsburgh.

 In addition, the CNBC administers the Behavioral Brain Research Training Program (B2 ).
 This program provides in-depth interdisciplinary training in neuroscience to graduate students with a background in the behavioral sciences or vice versa.